eegli/tinyparse/readme.md

   '--hasGithubPlus',
   '-fc',
   '10',
-  '--birthDay',
+  '--birthYear',
   '2018',
 ]);
 assert.deepStrictEqual(parsed, {
   hasGithubPlus: true,
   hasGithubProfile: true,
   followerCount: 10,
-  birthDay: '2018',
+  birthYear: '2018',
 });
 ```

 Notice how:

 - Since `hasGithubPlus` was already true, the boolean flag did not change that.
 Such a default configuration does not make much sense.
-- Strings that are valid numbers are automagically converted to a number (see `--followerCount` / `-fc`).
+- If the expected value for a flag is a number, tinyparse will try to parse it accordingly (see `--followerCount` / `-fc`).
 This only applies if the object to be parsed is an array of strings.

-If you want to **opt-out of auto parsing** for numeric strings, you can do so with the `skipParseInt` option (see `birthDay`).
-This is especially useful when dealing with JavaScript date time strings: Some input may _look_ be a number but you actually need a string!
-(E.g., when you'll feed the input to `Date.parse()`).

 ### Good to know when parsing strings